hyperledger/indy-hipe/text/transport-layer-messaging/README.md

 - The endpoint for the Domain Endpoint
 - The public key for the Domain Endpoint
 - The public key for the Cloud Routing Agent
-- The public key for the App Layer Message Receiver Edge Agent
+- The public key for the Message Receiver App Agent

 The DIDDoc will have an additional key for each additional App Layer Message Receiver.